-Melbourne Art Fair exhibition sectors Galleries and Accent present 40 new and established galleries from Australia, New Zealand and the region exhibiting a diverse range of artists and curatorial themes through solo presentations and group shows of closely related works.
+Melbourne Art Fair exhibition sectors Galleries and Accent present 40 new and established galleries from Australia, New Zealand and the region, exhibiting a diverse range of artists and curatorial themes through solo presentations and group shows of closely related works.

-The Project Rooms returns to Melbourne Art Fair in 2018 as a non-profit platform for cutting edge art spaces presenting experimental work within the context of a major visual arts event.
+The Project Rooms returns to Melbourne Art Fair in 2018 as a non-profit platform for cutting edge art spaces to present experimental work within the context of a major visual arts event.

 This year, Project Rooms, presented by Four Pillars Gin and supported by Melbourne Art Foundation and the City of Melbourne, features; Ryan Presley, Prosperity, Institute of Modern Art (Brisbane); Ayesha Green and Cushla Donaldson, (Un)conditional III, The Physics Room (Christchurch); Anxious Bodies for Unstable Environments; Gertrude Contemporary (Melbourne) and Native Hands, Blak Dot Gallery (Melbourne).

 Ryan Presley, Infinite Dollar Note – Dundalli Commemorative, 2017.
 Watercolour, 60.5 x 145.5cm.